1. What’s a FAQ?

 FAQs should generally come at the end of the document, after the prose.

 3. Should FAQs be numbered?

 Yes, you should number them.
 Numbering FAQs makes it easy for readers to call out which FAQ they want to make a point about.
 If there are multiple sections of FAQs in a document (e.g., a Customer FAQ and an Internal FAQ), make sure the numbering is continuous across all sections.
 This way readers can precisely call out a specific question.
-(The FAQs in this wiki would be numbered if confluence made it easy to do so.
-It doesn’t).

 4. How many questions can be asked and answered in each FAQ?
 What if the question is complicated?

 Every FAQ should be comprised of a single question with a direct answer to that question (and only that question).
 Ask and answer only one question at a time.
 For example, the question I’m answering right now is a horrible example (intentionally), because it asks two questions.
-The second question (what if the question is complicated) makes writing a simple answer impossible.
+The second question (what if the question is complicated) makes writing a simple answer difficult.
 Figure out how to simplify the questions so there’s only one question, or just make two FAQs.

 5. Is a FAQ a required element of a narrative?

 A perfect six-page narrative would answer all the readers’ questions in the main body prose.
 However, often there are aspects where the FAQ format is the only way to simply and clearly answer a question.